akanadocs/docs-test/ag/custom-policy-development.md

 	./startup.sh <ND name> –debug 7777
 	```
 		* note: 7777 does not have to be used.
 It can be any port value not already used.
 2. Set up a remote debug session in Eclipse and connect to the process.####Define and attach the Policy in Policy Manager
-Once deployment complete the policy handler will be loaded and invoked once a service with the correct policy attached is detected by the Network Director.
+Once deployment is completed the policy handler will be loaded and invoked once a service with the correct policy attached is detected by the Network Director.
 For this to happen, you must attach the policy to a service in Policy Manager.
 However, before this can happen, you must define the Policy in Policy Manager and attach it to a Service.
 1. Log on to the Policy Manager console with administrator account2.
 In the Organization Tree, click on <your organization>->Policies->Operational Policies3.
 Click the “Add Policy” button on the bottom right of the screen.
 4. The add policy dialog will be displayed.
-Click the “import Policy” radio button, then the “Browse” Button and browse to where the xxxx-policy.xml file is located on your file system.
-This is in the XML body of you WS-Policy and should be placed in the the META-INF/resources/policy directory of the project.
-This file is the WS-Policy definition of the Policy, and includes the directives for your policy.
+Select your policy from the list.
 Click next.
 5. Add the name in the “Policy Name” field and click the finished button.
 6. The policy will now appear in the list of Operational Policies and is ready to be attached to a service when needed.